kovyl2404/cg_mon/README.md

 ======

 Simple application to extend osmon functionality when using cgroups.
-Now it only supports reading memory cgroup metrics and can't automatically detect where cgroups mounted.
+Now it only supports reading memory and cpuacct cgroup metrics and can't automatically detect where cgroups mounted.

 Usage example.
 --------------